 - Keep pets out of the bedroom and most importantly don’t let them sleep with you!

 Elevate!
 Try a Wedge Pillow for Snoring

-This was one actually the first thing we tried when were trying to figure out how to prevent snoring naturally.
+This was one actually the first thing we tried when were trying to figure out how to stop snoring without a mouthpiece or nasal strips.
 He complained anyway he had trouble breathing because his nose would get all stuffed up, so this seemed like it would be worth a try.

-I bought a wedge pillow that was about 7 inches high at its tallest point, and it elevated him enough to wear it helped him breathe better.
+I bought a wedge pillow that was about 7 inches high at its tallest point, and it changed his sleep position and it helped him breathe better.